steltenpower/PowerGists/README.md

 - No, or less install (differences).
 Possible within security context of data.
 - Less manual copy-paste between different applications.
 - Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, reviewers and communicators)
-- Backend can run on High Performance Computing too.
+- Backend can run on High Performance Computing (HPC) too.
-- Jupyter is probably the most popular, a quick clip about it: https://www.youtube.com/watch?v=eJDxcR1V7Qg.
-Others are ObservableHQ, Rnotebook from Rstudio and many Jupyter derivatives.
+- [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
+Others are Rnotebook(Rstudio) and ObservableHQ.

 Git(hub):
 =========